NowNewNao/next-shopify-mock-store/README.md

 # What is this?
 ---
 Self project to learn some new tech stuff.
 This demo is [here](https://next-shopify-mock-store.vercel.app/).
+* Using test purchase mode.
+So you can order some products, but it'll never be charged.

 # Tech I used
 - TypeScript